oljen/FurtherOOP-assign1/README.md

 ## Instructions

-Clone this repo using your QMUL GitHub account.
-(Note, instructions may change if we get GitHub classroom working properly)
+Clone this repo using your QMUL GitHub account by accepting the GitHub classroom invitation.

+Work through the lab scripts and also see the assignment deliverables.